BigBossRabbit/SovereignKey/README.md

 <details> <summary>Expand for Technologies Used</summary>

-The Operating System (OS) used for the #SovereignKey is [Tails](https://tails.net) ~ Used by Human Rights Activits & Journalists around the World, is a portable operating system capable of protecting against surveillance and censorship.
+The Operating System (OS) used for the #SK is [Tails](https://tails.net) ~ Used by Human Rights Activits & Journalists around the World, is a portable operating system capable of protecting against surveillance and censorship.
 It makes use of the Tor network by default to protect your privacy online.
 To assit in this, it includes a selection of applications to work on sensitive documents and communicate securely.
 Everything in Tails is ready-to-use and has safe defaults.

 Combining Tails, Bitcoin Core & the technologies below allow for strong anonymity for transactions and secure encrypted storage for your computer needs.